tvixen/Wemo-for-Alexa/README.md

 # Wemo-for-Alexa
-This sketch is based on kakopappa Wemo switch and Shirriff's IR code library, to transmit commands for
+This sketch is based on kakopappa Wemo switch and Shirriff's IR code library.
+It will transmit commands for
  1. Samsung TV
  2. Marantz Amplifier
  3. Miele VaccumCleaner
  4. IHC system
  5. Light Bulbs
+ 6. Wemo dimmers

 More to come...

 Some IR codes are RC5 and some are RAW.